radiantlogic-v8/documentation-new/documentation/operations-guide/03-radiantone-universal-directory-hdap-store-management.md

 Re-indexing a store is an operation that should not be needed frequently.
 Re-indexation is a time-consuming process and should only be done while the service is offline during a scheduled maintenance window.
 The store is inaccessible and no other operations can be performed during the re-indexation.

-If the Indexed Attributes or Sorted Indexes properties are changed, or if support for full text search is enabled, click on the Re-build Index button on the Properties Tab for the selected RadiantOne Universal Directory (HDAP) store on the Main Control Panel > Directory Namespace tab.
+If the Indexed Attributes or Sorted Indexes properties are changed, or if support for full text search is enabled, you must rebuild the index.
+If the directory store is participating in inter-cluster replication, disable the replication, rebuild the index and re-enable the replication.
+To rebuild the index, click on the Re-build Index button on the Properties Tab for the selected RadiantOne Universal Directory (HDAP) store on the Main Control Panel > Directory Namespace tab.

 Re-indexing the store is processed as a task.
 The task is executed on the leader node of the cluster.
 The store on the leader node is re-indexed, and then activated again.
 All follower/follower-only nodes copy the updated index from the leader node.